Huancayo–Huancavelica Railway

-The Huancayo-Huancavelica Railway, also known as Tren Macho is a state-owned, non-electrified, single-track, 128.7 km long, standard gauge railway connecting the cities of Huancayo and Huancavelica in the central highlands of Peru.
+The Ferrocarril Huancayo–Huancavelica (Huancayo–Huancavelica Railway), also known as Tren Macho, is a state-owned, non-electrified, single-track, 128.7 km long, standard gauge railway connecting the cities of Huancayo and Huancavelica in the central highlands of Peru.
 The railway is operated by the Peruvian Ministry of Transport and Communications (MTC) but is expected to be operated as a concession from the end of 2019.

 History

 The original railway was authorised by law 667 of November 20, 1907.

 The first studies were carried out by Mr. Carlos Weber.
 That same year the work began but construction was very slow and was stopped in 1910.
-On September 2, 1910 Carlos B. Eddy and the government signed a contract for the construction to continue from the point at which it had stopped.
+On September 2, 1910, Carlos B. Eddy and the government signed a contract for the construction to continue from the point at which it had stopped.
 No work was done under this new contract and the works were eventually restarted by the government itself in 1918.

-The railway opened on 24 October 1926.
+The railway was opened on 24 October 1926.

 The railway was converted to between 2006 and 2010 by the neighboring Ferrocarril Central Andino.

 Route description

+Route of the Ferrocarril Huancayo–Huancavelica (shown in blue).

-The Huancayo - Huancavelica railway is a mountain railway in the Peruvian central highlands and one of the highest railways in the world.
+The Huancayo–Huancavelica railway is a mountain railway in the Peruvian central highlands and one of the highest railways in the world.
 At its lowest point it is still 2,819 m above sea level.
 It runs through districts of Huancayo, Huancán, Huayucachi, Viques and Cullhuas in the Junín region, and those of Ñahuimpuquio, Mariscal Cáceres, Izcuchaca, Pilchaca, Cuenca, Acoria, Yauli and Huancavelica in Huancavelica region.

 The train travels parallel to the Mantaro River to the city of La Mejorada, then uphill parallel to the Ichu river, during the tour you will observe a variable and beautiful landscape with occasional small villages.
 It is a rustic journey and the train frequently sees visits from vendors with snacks.
 It is also possible to see some works done by the ancient inhabitants of these towns and villages such as the Colonial Bridge of Izcuchaca, the thermal baths of Aguas Calientes, the rustic stations and the spectacular road engineering of the railway.

 The line is known as El Tren Macho (The Male Train) because some years ago the line did not have the best technical attention and a local creative legend evolved suggesting that the train “leaves when he wants and arrives when he can”!